 - other special categories eg children's books published up to the 1950s

 Rare books are listed in the UTS Library Catalogue and identified as located in the Rare Book Collection.
 The Collection is accessible to all staff and students and associate members of UTS Library and members of the broader community on application.
-Those wishing to access the Rare Book Collection housed at either campus Library should enquire at the Enquiries and Loans Desk in that Library.
+Those wishing to access the Rare Book Collection should enquire at the Enquiries and Loans Desk.

 The following conditions of use apply: